How To Play Texas Hold'em Poker 2024

 Why is Texas Hold'em popular?

 Texas Hold'em is popular because it combines skill and strategy with an element of chance, making it accessible to beginners and experienced players.
-Additionally, its prominence in televised poker tournaments and its social aspect of playing with friends or at casinos have contributed to its widespread popularity.
+Its prominence in televised poker tournaments and its social aspect of playing with friends or at casinos have contributed to its widespread popularity.

 What is the best card to start with in poker?